TRON-US/eCommerce-hello-world/README.md

    }
 ```

-    - `contract` is the type specification of `ECommerce` smart contract.
+    - A `contract` is the type specification of `ECommerce` smart contract.
     - All of the contract methods will go between the two curly braces (`{}`).
     - On the right you should see a green box with `ECommerce` in it.
     - _Green_: You are on the right track!
 Keep going! (_Yellow_: Something is up.
 May be worth looking into, may be nothing. _Red_: Uh-oh!
 We need to go back and fix something.
 This is not going to compile.)